axibase/atsd/rule-engine/notifications/outgoing-webhook-slack.md

 * Enter the above URL into the **Request URL** field.

-   **Verified** status should be displayed if the request evaluates correctly.
+   **Verified** status is displayed if the request evaluates correctly.

    ![](./images/outgoing_webhook_slack_8.png)